germandilio/Greater-than-Tetris/README.md

 Clients can play the game with/without opponent and view top 10 results.

 Server generates one brick sequence for all clients, providing honest competition.

+## Gameplay ##
+After registration, player can start the game.
+(If you are playing with partner, you should waiting until he also started te game.)

+### Core game mechanic ###
+New generated brick will be presented in left down corner.
+You can drag & drop it to place on game board.

+### Winner ###
+You need to place more bricks on a board than your partner to be a winner.
+If equles, you need to finish you session in a shortest time.